 Practicing nursing without a valid state license is a felony in Nevada.
 The extent of the punishment turns on whether this unlicensed practicing resulted in someone being seriously injured.

-If there is no substantial bodily harm in Nevada, nursing without a license is a category D felony in Nevada.
+If there is no substantial bodily harm, nursing without a license is a category D felony in Nevada.
 The sentence includes:

 - one to four years in Nevada State Prison, and